ParaCoToUl/noarr-pipelines/docs/scheduler.md

 Internally, the `DebuggingScheduler` uses an instance of the `SchedulerLogger` class to encapsulate the logging logic.

 Just a classical program debugger can be stepped, the `DebuggingScheduler` can also be stepped.
 One step is considered to be the one attempt at advancing a node.
-This is how we would let the scheduler do fity steps and then leave the pipeline as is:
+This is how we would let the scheduler do fifty steps and then leave the pipeline as-is:

 ```cpp
 DebuggingScheduler scheduler;